Claims of original Christianity in practice today occur regularly. I recently saw one on the CBS show, 60 Minutes.

 This emphasis on this way of dealing with death is admirable but not exactly what the original Christian church emphasized, with its emphasis on walking in the power of the Holy Spirit to spread the word of God to the people all over the world.

 Another element of monasticism as depicted in the show is the elevation and importance of icons.
 The 60 Minutes show was able to show that the monasteries have some of the most oldest and most valuable icons in the world, although they see them more as articles important to liturgical living than precious works of art.
-Nevertheless, I can’t help but think that the original apostles and disciples would be amazd and disappointed by the elevation and growing importance of icons after their deaths.
+Nevertheless, I can’t help but think that the original apostles and disciples would be amazed and disappointed by the elevation and growing importance of icons after their deaths.

-The fact is that monasticism first became a disciple among a small percentage of the Christian population hundreds of years after original Christianity.
+The fact is that monasticism first became a discipline among a small percentage of the Christian population hundreds of years after original Christianity.
 So while these men can be greatly admired for their dedication and service, to call them the best representatives of original Christianity does not agree with the facts.